 - When is The Day of Syn?

-It is held on the August Bank Holiday weekend of each even-numbered year
+It is, or to be more accurate, they are held on the August Bank Holiday weekend of each even-numbered year

 Nowadays it begins on the Saturday and extends through to the Bank Holiday Monday.

 - What is The Day of Syn?

 The Day of Syn is a biennial festival celebrating the literary works of

 - about the smugglers, highwaymen and pirates who infested Romney Marsh.

 Over the five decades since it's inception it has grown to a

 - Where is The Day of Syn?

 The Day of Syn is held in it's natural setting of Dymchurch-under-the-Wall in the Romney Marshes, Kent.

-Saint Paul's Church, both strongly featured in the novels, as well as The Ocean Inn at the other end of the village,
+Saint Paul's Church, both strongly featured in the novels, as well as The Ocean Inn at the far end of the village,

-Regretably it does not extend from London to France, nor Wales, the Carribean or the New World, which also make
+Regrettably it does not extend to London or France, nor Wales, the Carribean or even the New World, which also make

 - Who are The Day of Syn Society?

 The Society are a ragtag band of local volunteers, from those hardy souls who put out

 And even Doctor Syn's own church plays it's part.

 - Why is The Day of Syn held?

-The society raises funds for St Peter and St Pauls church, and both local and national charities.
+The society raises funds for St Peter and St Paul's church, and both local and national charities.